 Typically, it should be noted, a therapeutic boarding school will accept students with an extremely wide range of issues, be it related to behavior, mental illness, substance use, or any other reason.
 There is no issue too small to be addressed by a therapeutic boarding school.
-Therapeutic boarding schools such as Asheville Academy for Girls and Trails Academy can help a struggling child find academic and personal success.
+Therapeutic boarding schools such as Asheville Academy for Girls can help a struggling child find academic and personal success.

 The success of therapeutic boarding schools has been well-documented in the media.
 One article, for example, mentions, “[i]t’s everything we could hope for our girl”.
 A therapeutic boarding school features frequent communication with parents, so that parents are always in the loop about their child’s progress – and are never too far away from their child.
 Since a therapeutic boarding school is largely focused on rebuilding relationships that can seem broken, the family is a large part of the healing process.
 By working together, a struggling child can once again find their place beside those who love them most.

 Journal of Therapeutic Schools & Programs Ed.
 Ellen Behrens, Ph.D